Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Encryption at rest is configured in the SNS topic and SQS queues, using AWS-managed keys.
 Systems Manager parameters are not configured as SecureString due to the fact that they must be encrypted with a customer managed key, and you must share the key separately through AWS Key Management Service (AWS KMS).

-• Given its sensitivity, we are not creating any AWS KMS resource in this guidance.
+• Given its sensitivity, we are not creating any KMS resource in this guidance.

 Technical Deep Dive